 The mission of Be Inc. Collective (Be Inc). is to empower families to thrive, rather than simply survive.
 Be Inc. is committed to supporting the mental health and well-being of Black and Brown communities through cultivating healing-centered spaces where families can embark on their journey toward collective healing.

-The organization serves the communities of Sewell, New Jersey, the surrounding South Jersey communities, and the greater Philadelphia area.
+The organization serves the communities of Camden, New Jersey, the surrounding South Jersey communities, and the greater Philadelphia area.

 Once a month, Be Inc. Hosts Family Cafés, an opportunity for the community and families to gather, build meaningful connections, explore topics of interest and issues impacting the community, and enjoy children’s workshops or therapeutic groups for 9-12th graders.

-As part of the Fellowship, Be Inc. plans to replicate and expand their Family Café model, inclusive of building a team of young adult facilitators to lead and strengthen organizational capacity.
+As part of the Fellowship, Be Inc. plans to replicate and expand their Thrive Family Café Model, inclusive of building a team of young adult facilitators, referred to as the Youth Wellness Team, to lead and strengthen organizational capacity.

 Geneva Brown McDowell, a 2024-2025 Fellow and project manager with Be Inc., is excited about reshaping her thought processes and frameworks, as well as the opportunity to share a safe space with other advocates.